 A Work Of Art

-Set within the grounds is Inverleith House, formerly known as the founding home of the Scottish National Gallery of Modern Art (from 1960 to 1984).
-Here regular art exhibitions are hosted to reflect and enhance the theme of natural beauty.
+Set within the grounds is Inverleith House, formerly home of the Scottish National Gallery of Modern Art (from 1960 to 1984).
+Here, regular art exhibitions reflect and enhance the theme of natural beauty.
 Artists of all kinds are regularly invited to display their masterpieces on two floors of this astounding mansion.